HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Lab Exercise 9 (Bootleg Text-based Zelda Game).md

 A moblin appeared
 ```

-After this, each enemy in the encounter attacks.
-They randomly pick an attack from their moveset.
+After this, the encounter instance's `moveEnemies()` method is invoked.
+Using this each enemy in the encounter attacks.
+Each enemy will attack, choosing a random move from their moveset.

  ```
 Lizalflos thorws its lizal boomerang at you for 2 damage